Alejando/gatsby-plugin-salesloft-tracker/data/posts/2020-06-11-electron-typescript-react-the-holy-trinity/electron-typescript-react-the-holy-trinity.md

   },
 ]
 ```
-If you are familiarized with Electron, you might know that it has a main and render process, so I decided that the best would be writing a configuration for each process.
+If you are familiarized with Electron, you might know that it has a **main** and **render process**, so I decided that the best would be writing a configuration for each process.

 We need to specify an entry point and a target for each process.

-main process
+**Main process**
 ```
     entry: {
       electron: path.resolve('./src/electron.ts'),
     },
     target: 'electron-main',
 ```
-render process
+**Render process**
 ```
     entry: {
       index: path.resolve('./src/index.tsx'),
     },
     target: 'electron-renderer',
 ```
-Thats it!!!
+That's it!!!
 You should be able to compile your TypeScript code and execute your Electron application by just running:
 ```
 ./node_modules/webpack/bin/webpack.js --config ./webpack.config.js
 electron ./build/electron.js"
 ```
-The best would be write this as scripts in the package.json
+The best would be write this as **scripts** in the **package.json**

 ## Conclusions
 Setting up a development environment is not easy, it always depends on what you need.
 There is always the option to look for a boilerplate application and modify according to your needs.
 I have found that this small configuration worked perfect to me but you will need to add/remove some dependencies if you don’t need them.